payalnpatel/Tableau/README.md

 # Tableau

-This repository contains the analysis and visualizations I have created using Tableau Public, and resources I have found helpful while using Tableau, both in the workplace and in my side-projects.
+This repository contains sample projects created using Tableau Public, and helpful resources for learning and using Tableau.